 The Best Coffee Shops in Alexandria

-Do you love coffee as much as we do?
+No, we aren’t Compass Coffee, but we still love coffee as much as you do!
 We’re always on the hunt for the best coffee shops in Alexandria.
 Whether you’re meeting a friend, looking for a quiet place to work, or just wanting the best java around, there is a spot for you.

 In Old Town

 917 King Street

 When you think of a “neighborhood coffee shop,” Misha’s is what comes to mind.
 Its fabulous location in the heart of Old Town, free Wifi, and fantastic java make Misha’s a must for anyone looking for coffee shops in Alexandria Old Town.
 Misha’s sells its four kinds of coffees (Signature Blends, American, African, and Indonesian varietals) either whole or ground by weight.
 For tea drinkers – they have lots of different options including caffeine-free versions of many yummy black teas as well.
 You can also get your sugar fix at Misha’s with a cupcake from Buzz Bakeshop.
 Misha’s recently moved to a new location right on King Street, but if you’re in a hurry, be sure to get there early since the line often goes to the door!

 If you’re a fan of fair trade Stumptown Coffee, head to Killer ESP.
 Curious about the ESP part?
 It stands for espresso, sorbet, and pie – “all the flavors of Old Town Alexandria in a cup, cone, or crust.”
 People flock to Killer ESP for Dangerously Delicious’ line of sweet and savory pies and quiches.
 Evening coffee drinkers will appreciate Killer ESP’s late hours: open until 9:30pm Sunday through Thursday and until 11:30pm on Fridays and Saturdays.